nasser1el/UNITYv2/README.md

 The original fixed proposal (B = 10) gives acceptance rates below 1% with M > 100K SNPs.
 Chains can stay stuck at a single value for hundreds of iterations, producing posteriors with zero standard deviation.

 **2. Inconsistent hyperparameter sourcing.**
 UNITY takes h² and ρ as fixed inputs, typically from LDSC.
-LDSC assumes all variants are causal; UNITY models a sparse architecture.
+LDSC assumes an infinitesimal model (all variants are causal) while UNITY models a sparse architecture (non-infinitesimal).
 Using one to inform the other creates a mismatch in the per-component variance terms.

 **3. No sample overlap correction.**
 Many GWAS consortia (PGC, GIANT) share control cohorts across studies.
 Unmodeled overlap creates spurious cross-trait correlation that the model absorbs into p₁₁.